jmsdnns/blag/content/tech/eyes/index.md

 };
 ```

 Notice the `match` syntax here.
 The pattern we match first is a thing called `Some`.
-This syntax will look strange to folks who unfamiliar with [Option type](https://en.wikipedia.org/wiki/Option_type).
-It's a concept that uses type theory to force behavior on callers of a function.
-More specifically, a function can require that its caller handles both the success and error case. _Rust is both strongly typed & statically typed._ In this case, we match when the user has given us _some string_, or we fallback to default behavior.
+This syntax will look strange to folks who unfamiliar with [Option types](https://en.wikipedia.org/wiki/Option_type).
+The idea is to return a type of value that can force behavior on the recipient.
+In our context, this code uses an Option to represent that either data was present, or it wasn't.
+We call `parse_ports` either with user input or with default arguments.

-We will see syntax later that says `.unpack`.
-It is one of the ways we extract the actual value out of the Option type, eg. whatever the user typed for the ports flag.
+Later we will see syntax that has `.unpack` in it.
+This is one of the ways we extract the actual data out of the Option type.

 ## Parse Ports